Ammonium Molybdate

 Ammonium molybdate ((NH4)6Mo7O24·4H2O, roughly 54% elemental molybdenum) is a soluble inorganic molybdenum compound used mainly as the molybdenum source in liquid molybdenum drops and some clinical formulations.
 Like other soluble molybdenum forms, it is well absorbed and supplies molybdenum for the molybdenum cofactor used by sulfite oxidase, xanthine oxidase, and aldehyde oxidase.
 It is a commodity ingredient with no form-specific efficacy trials; the human evidence for molybdenum comes from a rare parenteral-nutrition deficiency case and metabolic absorption studies rather than studies of ammonium molybdate specifically.
 Molybdenum is essential, low in toxicity, and rarely deficient in healthy people.

 Studied Dose RDA 45 mcg/day elemental Mo.
-Liquid molybdenum products typically provide 25-500 mcg/day elemental Mo per serving.
-Adult tolerable upper limit is 2,000 mcg/day.
+Liquid products typically provide 25-500 mcg/day per serving.
+Tolerable upper limit 2,000 mcg/day.

 Active Compound Ammonium molybdate tetrahydrate ((NH4)6Mo7O24·4H2O), a soluble inorganic molybdenum salt providing roughly 54% elemental molybdenum; supplies molybdate for the molybdenum cofactor.